 Visiting Ghent, Belgium

-Ghent doesn’t have the fairytale vibe that Bruges does.
+Ghent or Gent as written in Flemish, doesn’t have the fairytale vibe that Bruges does.
 Although it certainly has a similar medieval backdrop, it feels much more authentic.
 Instead of that open-air museum feeling that you might get in Bruges, Ghent has a more artistic and quirky atmosphere.
 And that impression is totally consistent with Ghent’s historic rebellious and no-nonsense attitude.
 Ghent is also one of the largest student cities in Belgium, a true university town, making the center look even more alive and kicking.
 It’s the kind of place that doesn’t feel touristy and where visitors can easily blend in.

 - Enjoy the (sunset) views from atop the Belfry of Ghent.

-- See the city from the water on a boat tour.
+- See the city from the water on a canal tour.